 The good news is that if you care for your Bearded Dragon properly, it’s unlikely you’ll have to spend much on Dragon healthcare.
 Their hardiness is one of their primary assets as pets.

 Finally, remember that a Bearded Dragon costs you time.
 Your reptile is not a toy.
 You can’t just keep it in a box and feed it twice a day.

 It’s a living creature with needs, and you have to provide the animal interaction it’s not going to get anywhere else.

 So make sure you have the time to spend a little time with your pet.
 Feel a sense of responsibility for the welfare of your Dragon.

-Most first-time Bearded Dragon owners get their Dragon from a local chain pet store.
+Most first-time Bearded Dragon owners in the United States get their Dragon from a local chain pet store.
 A big benefit of dealing with these retailers is that they can usually set you up with everything you need to get started.